comit-network/xmr-btc-swap/docs/research/user-experience/xmr-btc-user-interface-definition.md

 ### Desktop Application

 A desktop application is a valid solution that is not subject to restrictions by the browser.
-For previous MVPs we used Electron to implement cross-platform desktop applications.

 The problem of finding a trading partner can be outsourced to a webpage (e.g. single-maker only).
 Custom URL schemes can help to provide a better user experience, as they allow us to open the swap desktop application with parameters passed to the application through the customer URL.
 It can, however, be be quite a pain to achieve the proper registration of custom URL schemas for different kinds of operating systems.

 A stand-alone desktop applications is possible, but can be seen as a hurdle, because every user first has to download the binary to see any form of user interface.
-For completx applications that involve a decentralized orderbook a desktop application might be advisable for the moment.
+For complex applications that involve a decentralized orderbook a desktop application might be advisable for the moment.

+For previous MVPs we used [Electron](https://www.electronjs.org/) to implement cross-platform desktop applications.

 ## Use-case specific prototypes